-If your shop is already equipped with an HVLP spray gun, then you have the equipment to spray Onyx HD.
+You don't need new equipment to spray Onyx HD™ If your shop is already equipped with an HVLP spray gun, then you have the equipment to spray Onyx HD.
 In most cases you

-Unlike competitive systems, Onyx HD bases are solventborne concentrates.
+Onyx HD is easily transported and stored Unlike competitive systems, Onyx HD bases are solventborne concentrates.
 This reduces can size, increases shelf life and

 Onyx HD is aligned with the BASF ColorMax systems This ensures you an ideal color match.
 Even if you are restoring an older vehicle that was finished in solventborne, each

 to learn as you begin using a waterborne system.
 BASF's comprehensive training program helps you make the transition.

-Onyx HD requires only two coats (flash to matte) and then a mist coat for effect pigment orientation.
+Fast application and flash times improve throughput Onyx HD requires only two coats (flash to matte) and then a mist coat for effect pigment orientation.
 And under conditions

-However, for the repair area on critical colors, such as gold or silver, you'll want to prepare the area with Onyx Blender
+In most cases, no additives are needed with Onyx HD However, for the repair area on critical colors, such as gold or silver, you'll want to prepare the area with Onyx Blender

 dries in about 15 minutes at 70° F (20° C) and in about three minutes with infrared short-wave.

-Onyx HD enables you to reduce your basecoat solvent emissions by approximately 90 percent with the same high-quality finish
+Waterborne is really are better for the environment Onyx HD enables you to reduce your basecoat solvent emissions by approximately 90 percent with the same high-quality finish